Gityeeter/Language-Translation-assistant/README.md

 What it does?
-Parses Japanese language text files and converts them into japanese for easy translation. and also does the vice versa
+Parses Japanese language text files and converts them into japanese for easy translation. and also does the vice versa.

 Requirements
 MS Excel 2010 and up.

 Usage
-Run "WindowsFormsApp1.exe" and select the appropriate file.
+Run "WindowsFormsApp1.exe" and select the appropriate text or excel file.

-To be added in the future
+(To be added in the future)

 -> Automatic translation from websites like DeepL, or from offline translators support.